nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 This section is about how to create an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) for your own Connector that is not initially shared with any other Identity.
 From a technical point of view, this corresponds to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `content` is given by the IdentityAttribute that is intended to be created and whose `shareInfo` is undefined.
-Such a LocalAttribute is referred to as a RepositoryAttribute.
+Such a LocalAttribute is referred to as an OwnIdentityAttribute.

 Since knowledge about IdentityAttributes is required in the following, you should take a look at our [IdentityAttribute introduction]({% link _docs_integrate/attribute-introduction.md %}#identityattributes) before you continue reading this guide.
 In particular, a description of the two kinds of IdentityAttributes, the [simple IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#simple-identityattributes) and the [complex IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), can be found there.
 {: .notice--info}

-### Input for creating a RepositoryAttribute
+### Input for creating an OwnIdentityAttribute

-To create a RepositoryAttribute, proceed as described in the [Create an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-create-an-ownidentityattribute.md %}) use case documentation.
+To create an OwnIdentityAttribute, proceed as described in the [Create an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-create-an-ownidentityattribute.md %}) use case documentation.
-As input for the creation of a RepositoryAttribute, the following `content` must be used:
+As input for the creation of an OwnIdentityAttribute, the following `content` must be used:

 ```jsonc
 {